Mariners rally falls short in loss to Athletics

 Seattle’s 7-5 loss on Friday night in Oakland offered a sobering reminder for the next two games of this four-game series.

 OAKLAND, Calif. — Tying the game was an accomplishment to be sure.
 The effort to come back after being waylaid in a five-run first inning was respectable.
 But it didn’t lead to a victory.
 And right now, for the Mariners, good efforts are relatively hollow in defeat.
-And it meant the Mariners fell a game further back in the American League wild-card standings.
+They still fell a game further back in the American League wild-card standings.

-Besides wounding their playoff hopes a little more on Friday night, Seattle’s 7-5 loss to Oakland offered a sobering reminder for the next two games of this four-game series and the three-game series at Safeco Field in the last week of the season, which may or may not mean something to either team.
-Late-inning heroics and comeback wins shouldn’t be expected after the A’s.
+Besides wounding their playoff hopes a little more Friday night, Seattle’s 7-5 loss to Oakland offered a sobering reminder for the next two games of this four-game series and the three-game series at Safeco Field in the last week of the season, which may or may not mean something to either team.
+Late-inning heroics and comeback wins shouldn’t be expected.

-Manager Scott Servais mantra of keeping a game close and winning it and the end will likely only work against the A’s if Seattle has the lead going to the late innings.
+Manager Scott Servais’ mantra of keeping a game close and winning it at the end will likely only work against the A’s if Seattle has the lead going into the late innings.

 Why?

-Because the A’s have assembled one of the best bullpens in baseball and can shorten and shutdown a game from the fifth inning on.
-And with rosters expanding on Saturday, it will allow the A’s to line up the back end of their bullpen to be more effective.
+Because Oakland has assembled one of the best bullpens in baseball and can shorten and shutdown a game from the fifth inning on.
+And with rosters expanding Saturday, it will only allow the A’s to line up the backend of their bullpen to be more effective.

-After throwing together a stunning rally, including a four-run, three-homer fourth inning, the Mariners’ hitters that had blasted baseballs all over a sparsely populated Oakland Coliseum looked feckless over the final four innings against the A’s quartet of hard-throwing, nasty relievers — Lou Trivino, Fernando Rodney, Jeurys Familia and closer Blake Treinen.
+After throwing together a stunning rally, including a four-run, three-homer fourth inning off Oakland starter Mike Fiers, the Mariners hitters that had blasted baseballs all over a sparsely populated Oakland Coliseum looked feckless over the final four innings against the A’s quartet of hard-throwing, nasty relievers — Lou Trivino, Fernando Rodney, Jeurys Familia and closer Blake Treinen.

-“We need to understand that we want to get to the sixth, seventh, eighth inning ahead because you know those guys they have and they all throw hard,” Cano said.
+“We need to understand that we want to get to the sixth, seventh, eighth inning ahead because you know those guys they have and they all throw hard,” Robinson Cano said.

 While the A’s were able to scratch out a run in the fifth to break the 5-5 tie and add a huge insurance run in the sixth, Seattle did nothing after that fourth inning.
-Long reliever Yusmeiro Petit got the game to the sixth inning without letting the Mariners take the lead and A’s manager Bob Melvin just went inning by inning.
+Long reliever Yusmeiro Petit got the game to the sixth inning without letting the Mariners take the lead and A’s manager Bob Melvin just went inning by inning — Trivino in the sixth, Rodney in the seventh, Familia in the eighth and Treinen in the ninth for his 34th save.
+Oakland is now 57-0 when leading after the seventh inning.

 The Mariners got just two runners on base against that foursome — a pair of singles — while striking out six times.